Quickly create your New Jersey Health Care Directive and Living Will

 Yes, your out-of-state or foreign advance directives are valid in New Jersey if they comply with that state or country’s laws, or with New Jersey’s laws.
 However, the advance directives must not be contrary to New Jersey’s public policy.

 If you have permanently relocated to New Jersey, it’s a good time to update your advance directives.
 This will ensure that they agree with New Jersey public policy, and that they reflect your current wishes.
-You can complete a New Jersey living will through FindLaw for $35, from anywhere that is convenient to you.
-FindLaw’s guided process is easy, and it only takes about half an hour.

 - You must sign and date the document or direct someone to do so for you.

-- Your living will must be witnessed.
+- Your health care directive must be witnessed.

 If you choose to gather witnesses, you should be aware that you may not use your health care representative as a witness.

-According to New Jersey’s health care statutes, a health care directive and living will only becomes effective if your attending physician concludes that you cannot give informed consent on a certain health care decision.
+According to New Jersey’s health care statutes, a health care directive only becomes effective if your attending physician concludes that you cannot give informed consent on a certain health care decision.
 The physician must then put this determination into writing and enter it into your medical record.
 Another physician must then confirm this determination in writing.
 The exception to this would be if the incapacity is obvious, and the physician and health care representative both agree about that.

 New Jersey law contains special provisions regarding the withdrawal of life-prolonging treatments.
 Under these rules, your health care providers can legally withhold life-sustaining procedures under certain defined medical conditions.
 They may withhold such procedures according to the instructions in your advance directives when one of the following is true: